WAEC GCE 2026 Registration Form, Fees and Key Dates

 Completion of Registration

-Each candidate must finish registration within two weeks of first access to the WAEC registration website during the registration period.
+Each candidate must finish registration within two week of first access to the WAEC registration website during the registration period.

-Candidates should check their names, gender, passport photographs, dates of birth and subjects before submission; WAEC will not take responsibility for errors in candidate details.
+Candidates should check their names, gender, passport photographs, dates of birth and subjects before submission; WAEC will not take responsibility for error in candidate details.
 After successful registration, each candidate should print the Admission Notice, which will serve as identification during the examination.

 The Result Checker PIN will also appear on the Admission Notice.